carlocontaldi/trivago_case_study/README.md

 # Trivago Case Study
 Data science case study: Click Prediction using real-world Trivago data.

 Task: predict how often a hotel will be clicked based on certain characteristics of the hotel.

+The report offers an in-depth description of my work and thought process.

 The project has been carried out in one week (time allotted for the challenge).

 # Prerequisites
 I used Conda 4.5.11 with Python 3.6.5 on a machine implementing Windows 10 64-bit to set up my PyData stack.
 I worked within a new environment defined and activated via terminal as in the following: